 Should a coffee that was paid for through an app but collected from the counter count as a “mobile conversion”?
-How do we categorize groceries bought online, but collected curbside?
-Too often outdated metrics, organizational structures, and mindsets hold us back from understanding these new consumer experiences for what they are and effectively marketing them to our next set of customers.
+How do we categorise groceries bought online, but collected curbside?
+Too often outdated metrics, organisational structures, and mindsets hold us back from understanding these new consumer experiences for what they are and effectively marketing them to our next set of customers.

 Like nearly all pandemic-era shifts, the trend confounding online and offline consumer journeys has been gaining momentum for years.
 The imperative for legacy retail brands to have strong e-commerce presences grows every year, even as we’re also seeing more digital-native brands open brick-and-mortar stores to attract new customers.

 These already dizzying consumer paths have been spun around again by a rush to shop online, unlike anything businesses had previously experienced.
 One study reported an 87% surge in e-commerce penetration in 2020, growing more in a few short months than it had in the previous decade.1

 While it’s impossible to predict developments like these, what is possible is leveraging the power of automated tools to analyse data responsibly, identify emergent trends, and calibrate your organisation’s goals routinely and effectively.
 We can now do more with less data — protecting consumers’ privacy while ensuring relevance by applying automated solutions to anonymised and aggregated, yet relevant, signals.